 1. See a Cirque du Soleil Show

-Starting in Spring 2020, Cirque du Soleil is coming back to Disney Springs with the “Disney Drawn to Life” show.
+Starting in Fall 2021, Cirque du Soleil is coming back to Disney Springs with the “Disney Drawn to Life” show.

 Cirque du Soleil is one of the most incredible types of entertainment you can watch, as are all the Cirque shows.

 Soon, there will be a fantastic new show that combines acrobatics, circus tricks, death-defying stunts, beautiful artistry, and, of course, Disney animation.